-43. (1) During Peer Resolution, the child shall be Deliberations and questioned in camera.

-questionings during Peer Resolution to be in camera

-(2) Deliberations of peer assessors during Peer Resolution shall be in camera.

-(3) "Peer assessors" means children who during the Peer Resolution process, determine the recommended sanction for a child in accordance with the rules relating to Peer Resolution.
+- 43. (1) During Peer Resolution, the child shall be questionings during Peer Resolution to be questioned in camera. - (2) Deliberations of peer assessors during Peer Resolution shall be in camera. - (3) "Peer assessors" means children who during Peer Resolution the process, determine recommended sanction for a child in accordance with the rules relating to Peer Resolution.